-- (1) In no case shall more than twenty percent (20%) of the Net Dependable Capability for any non-Combined Cycle thermal unit be used as Responsive Reserve. - (2) In no case shall more than twenty percent (20%) of the combined Net Dependable Capability for any Combined Cycle Block with one or more CTs or GTs coupled to a Steam Turbine, with their net maximum capability aggregated together, be used as Responsive Reserve. - (3) In no case shall more than twenty percent (20%) of the Net Dependable Capability for any hydro unit with a five percent (5%) droop setting operating as a generator be used as Responsive Reserve. - (4) In no case shall capacity from any wind unit be used as Responsive Reserve.
+- (1) In no case shall more than twenty percent (20%) of the Net Dependable Capability for any non-Combined Cycle thermal unit be used as Responsive Reserve. - (2) In no case shall more than twenty percent (20%) of the combined Net Dependable Capability for any Combined Cycle Block with one or more combustion turbines or gas turbines coupled to a steam turbine, with their net maximum capability aggregated together, be used as Responsive Reserve. - (3) In no case shall more than twenty percent (20%) of the Net Dependable Capability for any hydro unit with a five percent (5%) droop setting operating as a generator be used as Responsive Reserve. - (4) In no case shall capacity from any wind unit be used as Responsive Reserve.